 The Intramural Sports Program provides gaming, recreation, exercise, and, most of all, fun to all of our participants.
 Intramurals enhance the academic experience by allowing participants to gain important aspects of daily life, including teamwork, respect, integrity, competition, and personal accomplishment.
 A variety of team-based and individual events are planned such as regular season competitions, intramural ladder tournaments, one-day tournaments and special events.
-Students should contact the Assistant Director of Student Life for more information.
+Students should contact the Campus Activities Coordinator for more information.